Nishan212/Interesting-Codes/README.md

 # Interesting-Codes

+### Collection of some of the interesting coding questions I came acroos and their solutions

 **Case**: consider a string encoding such that each alphabet character is mapped to a number between 1 and 26
  - _ex: A = 1, J = 10, Y = 25, Z = 26_